litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …rom 97 peak voxels from 11 functional imaging studies comparing neural responses to spoken words and pseudowords.
-ALE maps are thresholded at   p   < 0.05 FDR corrected, and only clusters larger than <mark class="annotated-text">100</mark> mm  are shown.
+ALE maps are thresholded at   p   &lt; 0.05 FDR corrected, and only clusters larger than <mark class="annotated-text">100</mark> mm  are shown.
 Additional activation for pseudowords compared with words (red) and words compared with pseudowords (blue) is shown (   a   ) rendered onto the left hemisphere, (   b   ) displayed on …
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"